 It is the USFWS's strategy to improve the status of lampreys by proactively engaging in a concerted conservation effort.
-This collaborative effort, guided by the development and implementation of the Pacific Lamprey Conservation Initiative (PLCI) initiated in 2004, will facilitate opportunities to address threats, restore habitat, increase our knowledge of Pacific Lamprey, and improve their distribution and abundance in the United States portion of their range.
+This collaborative effort, through the development and implementation of the Pacific Lamprey Conservation Initiative (PLCI) initiated in 2004, will facilitate opportunities to address threats, restore habitat, increase our knowledge of Pacific Lamprey, and improve their distribution and abundance in the United States portion of their range.
 The approach of the PLCI is to use the best scientific and empirical information available to assess current issues affecting the viability of Pacific Lamprey throughout its range in the western United States, to resolve knowledge gaps that limit our ability to conserve the species and to identify the specific conditions that must be addressed in order to conserve both regional and local populations.
-This document reviews risks identified by Goodman and Reid (2012) and introduces implementation actions to aid in conservation of the species.
-Neither document represents analyses required by the Endangered Species Act to determine if a species is warranted for listing as threatened or endangered.
+This document reviews risks identified in the Assessment and Template for Conservation Measures in California (Goodman and Reid 2012, USFWS 2019, Boyce and Reid 2022) and updates earlier implementation plans (Goodman and Reid 2015), including completed, ongoing and proposed implementation actions to aid in conservation of the species.
+These documents do not represent analyses required by the Endangered Species Act to determine if a species is warranted for listing as a threatened or endangered.

-The 2012 Assessment and Template for Conservation Measures in California (Goodman and Reid 2012) includes introductory chapters describing the overall assessment and conservation strategy of the PLCI, general biology of and threats to Pacific Lamprey, and methods.
-Successive chapters focus on Pacific Lamprey in the California Region as a whole and in seven specific geographic subregions (Regional Management Units - RMUs) within California.
+The Assessment and Template for Conservation Measures in California includes introductory chapters describing the overall assessment and conservation strategy of the PLCI, general biology of and threats to Pacific Lamprey, and methodology.
+Successive chapters focus on Pacific Lamprey in the California Region as a whole and in seven specific geographic subregions (Regional Management Units - RMU's) within California.
 Each RMU is further examined at the watershed level, using 4th field Hydrologic Unit Code watersheds (HUC).
 Habitat conditions, population status and threats are evaluated for each HUC.
 The demographic information and identified threats were then used to qualitatively assess the relative risks of extirpation for Pacific Lamprey within each HUC using a NatureServe Assessment Model.